AlsoAsked/also-asked-php/README.md

         \printResult($result);
     }
 }

+// outputs:
+//
+// Term: cars
+// Results:
+// - Question: What are 10 best cars to buy?
+// - Question: What are top 5 most reliable cars?
+// - Question: What is the #1 most reliable car?
+// - Question: Who is car 20 in Cars?
+// - Question: Who owns Towbin Dodge now?
+// - Question: What kind of car is Mater?
+// ...
 ```

 ## Help

 If you need more information, see the [developer documentation](https://developers.alsoasked.com), or get in touch with us at [help@alsoasked.com](mailto:help@alsoasked.com).